How Buddhist Hypocrisy Justifies Exploitation Of Downtrodden Animals

 Life In The Temple

-Temples are used as dumping grounds for unwanted animals.
+In South-East Asia, Buddhist temples are used as dumping grounds for unwanted animals.
 The monks who occupy these various temples are left in conundrum.

 They are met with an excess supply of sick, injured and able animals against a scarcity supply of food, caregiving labour and most notably, the mercy of slaughter.
 The Buddhist must take in and care for the animal but under no circumstances – even when the animal is terminal – can they put down a living being.